Kieran Foran: 2014

 Following the Manly's 26–21 win over the North Queensland Cowboys in round 7 at Central Coast Stadium, Foran picked up a knee injury which ruled him out of the Kiwis' trans-Tasman Anzac Test match and was expected to sidelined him until round 12.

 Foran returned from his knee injury in Manly's 36–10 loss to the Brisbane Broncos at Suncorp Stadium in round 12.
 During the game, he scored a try in the first half.
 Foran finished off the 2014 NRL season with him playing in 22 matches and scoring 6 tries for the Manly club.
 Following the end of the season, Foran was selected in New Zealand's 2014 Four Nations squad.

 On 25 October 2014, Foran played his first Kiwi-test match at five-eighth in the Four Nations tournament round 1 opener at Suncorp Stadium, Foran produced a strong performance; as he, along with his halves-partner Shaun Johnson, guided the Kiwis to a 30–12 win over Australia, as well as guiding the team to their first win over Australia since the 2010 Four Nations final.

-The following week he was again selected to play at five-eighth, against Samoa at Whangarei's Toll Stadium, meaning that this game was Foran's first test game in New Zealand.
+The following week he was again selected to play at five-eighth, against Samoa at Whangārei's Toll Stadium, meaning that this game was Foran's first test game in New Zealand.
 During the match against Samoa, he produced a strong man-of-the-match performance; scoring a try (in the 1st half of the game) and making 22 tackles, 6 runs for 58 metres, 2 off-loads, 2 line-break assist, 1 line-break, 2 try-saving tackles and 6 kicks in-play, in the Kiwis' 14–12 home-game win.

 On 8 November, Foran again featured at five-eighth, helping to guide the Kiwis to a 16–14 win over England at Dunedin's Forsyth Barr Stadium and guiding the team to the Four Nations grand final.

 On 15 November, Foran played at five-eighth in the Four Nations tournament's grand final clash against Australia at Wellington's Westpac Stadium, producing a strong performance making 22 tackles, 6 runs for 60 metres, 1 line-break, 2 line-break assists, 2 off-loads, 1 try-assist (to Manu Vatuvei in the second half of the game) and 2 try-saving tackles.
 He proved a solid foil for halfback Shaun Johnson to work off and steadied the Kiwi-team ship on more than one occasion and backed it up with a good defensive game; which also helped the Kiwis to win the 2014 Rugby League Four Nations title, as well as extending the team's winning run to 3 consecutive wins on home soil, guiding the team to their first home-game win over Australia in New Zealand since 2003 and guiding the team to 2 consecutive test-games wins over Australia since 1953.
 New Zealand won the final 22–18.